Issyanofsky/devops/kubernetes/README.md

 Types of Services:

      * ClusterIP - only accessible within the Kubernetes cluster.
-     * NodePort - accessible from outside the cluster.
+     * NodePort - accessible from outside the cluster (range port 30000-32767).
      * LoadBalancer - uses an external load balancer to distribute traffic.